ServicesDigital solutionsCybersecurity breachesOur team

 Sensitive personal data is processed only when necessary for the establishment, exercise, or defense of legal claims, in compliance with Article 9(2)(f) of the GDPR.

-For marketing purposes
+For marketing and newsletters

 - Identification and contact information